zephyrproject-rtos/zephyr/doc/subsystems/logging/index.rst

 :option:`CONFIG_LOG_PRINTK_MAX_STRING_LENGTH`: Maximal string length that can be processed by printk.
 Longer strings are trimmed.

-:option:`CONFIG_LOG_INPLACE_PROCESS`: Messages are processed in the context of the log macro call.
+:option:`CONFIG_LOG_IMMEDIATE`: Messages are processed in the context of the log macro call.
 Note that it can lead to errors when logger is used in the interrupt context.

 :option:`CONFIG_LOG_PROCESS_TRIGGER_THRESHOLD`: When number of buffered log messages reaches the threshold dedicated thread (see :cpp:func:`log_thread_set`)